AdamDanielHarris/codeit/README.md

 - curl (for installation)
 - ~1GB storage for environment
 - Works on Linux, macOS, WSL, Termux
+- On Termux: proot is automatically installed for environment isolation
+  - Uses `--always-copy` flag for compatibility
+  - Bind mounts project directory so generated files are accessible

 **Option 3: System Python**
 - Python 3.7+ with pip